-Ken became involved with Starlings in 2003.
-He, along with friends Dennis Herrmann and Marv Coppess, formed the very first Navajo Starlings volleyball team and the team went by the name of Allied Gardens Starlings.
-A few years later, the Allied Gardens Starlings grew to 6 teams, and Ken found himself not only coaching a team, but being the Southern California Regional Director, running teams in Los Angeles and growing the San Diego Club to 75 teams.
+Coach Ken became involved with Starlings in 2003.
+He, along with friends Dennis Herrmann and Marv Coppess, formed the very first Navajo Starlings volleyball team.
+The club initially went by the name Allied Gardens Starlings as players primarily attended Marvin Elementary and Lewis Middle Schools.
+A few years later, the Allied Gardens Starlings grew to 6 teams, and with the broader geographic spread of the clubs players, the name was changed to Navajo Starlings.
+Also, Ken found himself not only running the club and coaching a team, but took the position of the Southern California Regional Director, running teams in Los Angeles and growing the San Diego Club to 75 teams.
+While Ken is no longer a regional director, he is a Director of the National Club and a member of the Executive Committee.

 Ken has coached 14s, 16s & 18s, and his teams have regularly placed 1st or 2nd in the County Championships and fared well in the Gold and Silver divisions at the National Championships.
 His most successful team to date has been his 2016 14U team that won the gold bracket at Nationals.
 The team, which beat a very good team from the Navajo Reservation in Arizona, was the first San Diego team in any division to take first in the gold division at Nationals.